-- · Access and parking around the powerhouse. - A steel clad or concrete blockwork building with a reinforced concrete foundation.
+- Access and parking around the powerhouse. - A steel clad or concrete blockwork building with a reinforced concrete foundation.
 The building shall have a single room that houses all the M&E equipment and associated balance of plant.
 The powerhouse shall be designed and constructed to be cyclone resilient. - An external concrete pad for the transformer with bund wall to contain full volume of transformer oil when it leaks. - Lifting equipment, via an overhead crane. - Powerhouse and generators shall be designed to meet international environmental and safety standards for noise attenuation.
-Noise level at the boundary fence shall be no more than 65DB and 50DB to the nearest neighbour house. - Exhaust stack for generators shall be 30 meters high to allow for good mixing of exhaust fume with tradewinds. - Fencing around the powerhouse compound.
+Noise level at the boundary fence shall be no more than 65DB and 50DB to the nearest neighbour house. - Exhaust stack for each of the two engines/generators shall be 30-5 meters higher than the ridge of the power station roof to allow for good mixing of exhaust fume with tradewinds.
+Use residential snubber type silencers with high noise attenuation ratings for noise reduction.
+Fencing around the powerhouse compound.

-1.1.2.5 Mechanical &Electrical
+1.1.2.51.2.2.5 Mechanical & Electrical